Greater Kota Kinabalu: 2020–2021 pandemic movement control order

 Since October 2020, as part of the strategies to stem COVID-19 infection, inter-district travel restriction has been imposed periodically throughout Sabah.
 However, the districts of Kota Kinabalu, Penampang and Putatan are grouped into a single 'unified' district and residents between these districts are allowed to move freely without restriction.
-This is owing to the fact that socio-economic activities and movements between these districts are highly intertwined, and imposing restriction on a basis of individual district would have caused further economic disruption.
+This is because socio-economic activities and movements between these districts are highly intertwined, and imposing restriction on a basis of individual district would have caused further economic disruption.
 As the infection rate slows, the inter-district travel restriction is further loosened into zoning restriction, whereby restriction of movement is based on zones.
-The entire West Coast Division, comprising the districts of Kota Kinabalu, Penampang, Tuaran, Papar, Kota Belud and Ranau, is grouped into a single zone.
+The entire West Coast Division, comprising the districts of Kota Kinabalu, Penampang, Putatan, Tuaran, Papar, Kota Belud and Ranau, is grouped into a single zone.
 Travel between districts within a zone is not restricted.